 - Neuroeducation discovered ‘mirror neurons’ which fire in our brains simply when we observe someone else go through something painful, joyous, embarrassing, or scary (i.e., we experience those feelings too, as if for ourselves)

 - Both nature and nurture affect the learning brain, not just one or the other

-- Memorizing and learning are not the same thing; learning involves deep patterning within the brain tissue, whereas memorizing is all about short term recall
+- Memorizing and learning are not the same things; learning involves deep patterning within the brain tissue, whereas memorizing is all about the short-term recall

 The whole point of Neuroeducation is to transfer the scientific findings of academic and medical study to the practical application of education.
 In other words, it is key for the field of neuroeducation that it can have a positive influence on the world around it.

 Here’s a look at how it has, or may yet still, do this:

 - The discovery that the brain has mechanisms for self-regulation may in time allow us to better understand how to influence the brain so that we can exert greater self-control.
 This would be beneficial to teachers and other educators both within and without the classroom

 - It has been determined that education remains the most important and effective means of cognitive enhancement, way ahead of the ability of drugs or technology to help us advance our intelligence

 - Neuroeducation actually helps to inform adaptive learning technologies (such as any technologies employing or seeking to employ A)